lidaa/LidaaSearchBundle/README.md

 TODO
 =======
-	-Incorporate the possibility of changing the type of document -Activate the "analyzer"
+	- Incorporate the possibility of changing the type of document
-	-Take the test
+	- Activate the "analyzer"